The Battle for the Screen: Famous TV Channels & Their Histories

 Source: HBO

-HBO revolutionized television as the first subscription TV service in the U.S., launching in 1972 with a hockey game and the film "Sometimes a Great Notion" as its inaugural broadcasts.
+HBO launched in 1972, airing a hockey game and "Sometimes a Great Notion" as its first broadcasts.

 MTV